gradle/gradle/design-docs/jdk9-support.md

 ### Open issues

 - Declare a dependency set at the component level, to be used as the default for all its source sets.

+## Story: Consuming an API jar should throw an error

+Make sure that if a user puts a stubbed API jar on classpath, during execution of the program, an error is thrown.
+This should already be implemented at this point, this story is about adding intergration tests that make sure that we really provide sensible error messages to the user.
+If necessary, update the error messages so that they are clearly understandable.

+### Test cases

+- class `B` of library `LB` instantiates class `A` of library `LA`
+   * Should not throw an error if runtime jar of `LA` is used
+   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

+- class `B` of library `LB` calls static method of class `A` of library `LA`
+   * Should not throw an error if runtime jar of `LA` is used
+   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

+## Story: Validates stubbed API classes according to the API specification

+When stripping out non public members of a class, the stub generator should check if the methods or classes which are exported do not expose classes which do not belong to the list of exported packages.
+Special treatment should be done to allow the JDK base classes to be part of the API.
+Validation at this point should be optional and disabled by default.

+# Test cases

+- Allows classes from the base JDK to be referenced in exposed members: superclasses, interfaces, annotations, method parameters, fields.
+- Throws an error if an exposed member references a class which is not part of the API.
+For example, given:
+    ```
+    package p1;
+    public class A {
+       public B foo()
+    }

+    package p2;
+    public class B {
+    }
+    ```

+    if only package `p1` has been specified as part of the library's API, then `foo` has a return type in violation of this contract.
+An error should be raised accordingly.

 ## Story: Java Library API includes exported dependencies but no exported classes